chillahwhale/GA-materials/README.md

 - [Slack](https://ga-students.slack.com) - We use Slack as the main form of communication in this course.
 Make sure you are part of the following channels:
   - #dsi-cc11-wc: Used for global lessons
   - #dsi-cc11-den: Used for local lessons and class communication
+  - #dsi-cc11-resources: A place to share helpful resources throughout the course

 ## Table of Contents
 *Note: materials will be updated as the course progresses*